Chin Up Kid: Music video

 The music video was announced by the band on August 13, two days prior to its release.
 The video premiered on fuse on August 15 and contains live footage of the band performing on Warped Tour 2013.

 Reception

 "Chin Up Kid" received positive reception from fans and critics among its release.
 Luke O'Neil of MTV Buzzworthy stated, "If you're looking for pop-punk's "it gets better" summer anthem, then you've found it...
 Meet your new soundtrack to soldiering on."

 Matthew Sievers of SF Media said, "'Chin-Up Kid' is pretty much what one can expect from these guys.
 It's catchy, upbeat and about getting over heartbreak...
 It works really well and gets you excited for what's to come on the album like any opener should."
 Chris Cave from Reviews From The Cave claimed "Chin Up Kid" was one of the songs from the album that stood out, saying it is "one of the more catchier songs on the album."

 Chase Walbaum at Undertow Press said, "The track is classic FTSK and boasts one of the catchiest chorus' on the record.
-Kenzie Thomas of Ultimate Guitar listed "Chin Up Kid" as one of the highlights of the album.